mansurjisan/URI-HBL/README.md

-# URI Hurricane Boundary Layer Wind Model (URI-HBL) - Idealized Hurricane Simulation Branch
+# URI Hurricane Boundary Layer Wind Model (URI-HBL)
 ## Overview

 The URI Hurricane Boundary Layer Wind Model (URI-HBL) is a high-resolution, three-dimensional numerical model designed to simulate the wind in the boundary layer in response to a prescribed upper vortex in the gradient balance and motion force.
 This branch implements the idealized hurricane simulation framework developed in: